jooy2/qsu/README.md

 ### `_.isValidDate (boolean)`

 Checks if a given date actually exists.
-Check only in YYYY-MM-DD format.
+Check only in `YYYY-MM-DD` format.

-- `date::string|Date`
+- `date::string`

 ```javascript
 _.isValidDate('2021-01-01'); // Returns true